kareemkasem/metro-cinema/README.md

 ## Todos

-1. host static files on a service like Amazon S3.
+[] host static files on a service like Amazon S3.
-2. build a companion app for tickets.
+[] build a companion app for tickets.
-3. add payment method.
+[] add payment method.
-4. add Auditorium selection capability.
+[] add Auditorium selection capability.
-5. add checking for date and Auditorium movie conflicts.
+[] add checking for date and auditorium movie conflicts.
+[] add authentication state persistence.